-- 1. Sale of Food: Daily Sales, A la Carte, Catering, Vending, etc. Student and adult meals, contracted meals, all types of sales of food. - 2.
-Federal Funds: Reimbursements for school lunch, breakfast, summer feeding program, snacks, CACFP, etc. Receipt of federal funds is based on filing a monthly claim for reimbursement with the SDE that shows summary information on actual meal counts by category.
+- Sale of Food: Daily Sales, A la Carte, Catering, Vending, etc. Student and adult meals, contracted meals, all types of sales of food. - 2.
+Federal Funds: Reimbursements for NSLP, SBP, SSO, After School Snack Program, SFSP, CACFP, FFVP, and Equipment Grants.
+Receipt of federal funds is based on filing a monthly claim for reimbursement with the SDE that shows summary information on actual meal counts by category.
 Meals are reimbursed at different rates according to eligibility category.
-The reimbursement rates are updated annual beginning July 1st of each year. - 3.
+The reimbursement rates are updated annually and are effective July 1 of each year for NSLP and CACFP.
+SFSP rates updated annually and are effective January 1 of each year.
+FFVP Funds are allocated for October 1 of each year and must be spent by September 30 of the following year. - 3.
 USDA donated foods.
-Commodity food items, commodity rebates, bonus food items. - 4.
+USDA donated food items, rebates, and bonus food items. - 4.
 State Funds: Legislated transfers from the local school board's general fund to pay for state mandated raises and fringe benefits.
 The formula changes annually.
 The SDE provides budget instructions to the school systems each year including the current formula for the transfers.
 The current year's formula is included in this handbook. - 5.
 Local Funds: Direct and indirect contributions from local school systems, interest-bearing bank accounts, investment, etc. - 6.
-CNP Rebates: Rebates from the State-Wide Purchasing Program. - 7.
+CNP Rebates: Rebates from the State-Wide Purchasing Program, USDA Foods, and USDA Storage and Delivery Fees. - 7.
 Other Sources: sales of assets, grants, worthless check fees, etc.